mono/website/community/contributing/the-class-library.md

 Missing implementation bits
 ===========================

-If you implement a class and you are missing implementation bits, pleaseusre the MonoTODO attribute and a description of what is missing to be implemented, for example:
+If you implement a class and you are missing implementation bits, please use the MonoTODO attribute and a description of what is missing to be implemented, for example:

 ``` csharp
    [MonoTODO ("Finish this routine")]